top of page

 • United Nations System Organizations

-• World Health Organization
+• World Health Organization (WHO)

-• International Monetary Fund
+• International Monetary Fund (IMF)

 • World Bank Group

-• World Trade Organisation
+• World Trade Organization (WTO)

-• Organisation for Economic Co-operation and Development
+• Organisation for Economic Co-operation and Development (OECD)

-• Multilateral development banks (MDBs)
+• Multilateral Development Banks (MDBs)

-The Institute is an independent non-profit, non-partisan organization dedicated to strengthening the diplomatic power of civil society actors and academia.
+The Institute is an independent, non-profit, non-partisan organization dedicated to strengthening the diplomatic power of civil society actors and academia.
 The Institute is much more than a think tank.

 We work to build partnerships (SDG 17.16) for ensuring CSOs’ role from developing countries in global and multilateral processes.